treolabs/treopim/README.md

 - product series;
 - products;
 - attribute groups and attributes;
-- product and category images (available only when the TreoDAM module is also installed to your TreoPIM system);
+- product and category images (available only when the [TreoDAM module](https://treodam.com) is also installed to your TreoPIM system);
-- assets;  <!-- isn't it also available only with DAM? -->
-- documents;
+- assets (available only when the [TreoDAM module](https://treodam.com) is also installed to your TreoPIM system);
 - portals;
 - and much more.